 A family history of gallstones

-Stones in the gallbladder (called cholelithiasis) sometimes pass into the bile ducts, or stones may form in the bile ducts.
+Stones in the gallbladder (also called cholelithiasis) sometimes pass into the bile ducts, or stones may form in the bile ducts.
 Stones in the bile ducts are called choledocholithiasis.
 These stones sometimes block a bile duct.

 Most gallstones do not cause symptoms.
 But if symptoms or other problems occur, treatment is necessary.
 Each year, more than half a million people in the United States have their gallbladder surgically removed.